Talking Rain: History

 Talking Rain was founded in 1987 by John Stevens and Pete Hiskin in Bellevue, Washington.
-The company was bought 6 months later by investors Lawrence Hebner, Donald Kline, and Donald Jasper for $300,000.
+The company was bought six months later by investors Lawrence Hebner, Donald Kline, and Donald Jasper for $300,000.
 In 1992, the company began production of Sparkling Ice.
 They also moved to their current location in Preston, Washington that same year.

-In 1997 the company changed their sweetener to sucralose, becoming the first US beverage company to do so.

 In 2014, Kevin Durant, the former Oklahoma City Thunder forward, signed an endorsement deal with Sparkling Ice under Roc Nation Sports.

-In 2014, 2015 and 2016 the company was recognized in the Inc. 5000 list.
+In 2014, 2015, and 2016, the company was recognized in the Inc. 5000 list.

 In August 2017, Talking Rain signed a distribution agreement with Tata Global Beverages to distribute Himalayan mineral water in the U.S.

+Kevin Klock was president and CEO of the company from 2010 to 2017.
+Marcus Smith was interim CEO from the time of Kevin Klock's resignation until April 2018, when Chris Hall took over the position, and Smith became president of the company.
+Chris Hall was CEO of the company from 2018 to 2022.
+Board member and current Chief Operating Officer Ken Sylvia was named CEO, and he remains CEO today.

 In 2018, Talking Rain launched a rebranded bottle label and changed the Sparkling Ice formula to include colors from natural sources.

-Kevin Klock was president and CEO of the company from 2010 to 2017; he left abruptly after alleged accusations of sexual harassment by a former Talking Rain employee.
-Later, the matter was resolved, and the case was dismissed.
-Marcus Smith was interim CEO until April 2018, when Chris Hall took over the position, and Smith became president of the company.

-In 2018 at 34th annual NHRA Arizona Nationals, Talking Rain announced a yearlong sponsorship of the NHRA Top Fuel Dragster driven by Leah Pritchett.
+In 2018, at 34th annual NHRA Arizona Nationals, Talking Rain announced a yearlong sponsorship of the NHRA Top Fuel Dragster driven by Leah Pritchett.

 In January 2019, company introduced voice skill for Google Assistant and Amazon Alexa for consumers to check Sparking Ice cocktail and mocktail recipes.

-According to Nielsen, as of June 15, 2019 Sparkling Ice had about $500 million in annual retail sales with a 14.9% increase in year-to-date dollar sales.
+According to Nielsen, as of June 15, 2019, Sparkling Ice had about $500 million in annual retail sales with a 14.9% increase in year-to-date dollar sales.

-In July 2021, Adam Lapp was promoted to Senior Vice President of Sales, Nina Morrison to Senior Vice President of Community Experience, and Ken Sylvia was promoted to Chief Operating Officer.

 In April 2022, COO Ken Sylvia was promoted to CEO.

-Talking Rain launched the “Live in Full Flavor” advertising campaign in 2022 to celebrate life’s flavors every day.